lanserxt/AGToggleFieldSet/README.md

 ![Demo](Images/Centered.png)

-*The UITableViews will be placed equally inside the UIVIew frame.
-Please keep that in mind.*
+#The UITableViews will be placed equally inside the UIVIew frame.
+Please keep that in mind!

 All internal controls (like splitter, buttons and tables) are accesable external.
 So it's fully customizable for you.